-Being unhappy at work can lead to dire consequences in the long run: resignation, resentment, and even ill health.
+Being unhappy at work can lead to dire consequences resulting in resignation, resentment, and even ill health.
 Those who deal with customers as well as colleagues can spread their negativity in both directions.
-That’s certainly not good for business.
+That’s certainly not good for business, therefore it is in the best interest of management to shift to an employee focus.
 That’s not to imply that jobs should be free of challenge, conflict or stress.
 But it does mean that employers need to make an effort to create a culture where happiness can thrive; and where workers can band together to combat stressors and other threats to that well-being.
 One key way to accomplish this is by instructing through your own example: spearheading changes that contribute to a stronger workplace and healthier community.

-This year, many employers have shifted focus to instilling a sense of fulfillment and happiness among employees—thinking of their business and their bottom line.
+This year, many employers have shifted focus to instilling a sense of fulfillment and happiness among employees, because they recognize that it will play a positive role on their bottom line.
 Principles of “customer centricity” and employee engagement can merge into an approach that will increase performance, satisfaction and positivity, trickling down from the highest levels of leadership to the customer who absorbs the “good vibes” that result.

 How can managers encourage employees to expend that “discretionary effort,” or go the extra mile when it’s not required?
+Making it a job you love is a great way to start.
 We’ve gathered a few simple but effective strategies:

 • Show recognition and appreciation for a job well done.
 This provides much-needed validation, and boosts the chances of similar effort in the future.